Compressive Sensing Using Iterative Hard Thresholding with Low Precision Data Representation: Theory and Applications: QIHT : Low Precision Iterative Thresholding

+\paragraph*{On the quantization error $\epsilon_q$} From the definition of $\epsilon_q$ we infer that the quantization errors introduced by the low precision measurement matrix and the measurements individually differ by a scale factor of $\|{\bf x}_s \|$ for the same bit widths.
+We argue that the approximation error caused by quantizing the measurement matrix would get smaller as $s$ gets smaller.
+Moreover, the scale invariant property of the measurement matrix can enable $\|{\bf x}_s\| < 1$ to hold, yet can potentially strengthen the effect of noise.

-{\bf Comparison to other state-of-art methods:} The compressive sensing literature covers a range of algorithms, such as $\ell_1$-minimization, greedy and thresholding-based methods, each with its own trade-offs.
-In~\cite{blumensath2010niht}, CoSaMP, normalized IHT and $\ell_1$-minimization exhibit similar empirical performance when applied to the problems with dense Gaussian matrices.
-Moreover, after a simple modification of step size parameter, IHT has became compatible with these powerful methods with similar provable guarantees~\cite{blumensath2012greedy}.
-In the supplementary material, we show the empirical performance of low precision IHT on such synthetic examples using Gaussian measurement matrices.
+\paragraph*{Comparison to other state-of-the-art} The compressive sensing literature covers a range of algorithms including $\ell_1$-minimization and greedy- and thresholding-based methods, each with its own trade-offs. {CoSaMP}, normalized {IHT} and $\ell_1$-minimization exhibit similar empirical performance in~\cite{blumensath2010niht}, when applied to the problems with dense Gaussian matrices.
+Moreover, after tuning of the step size parameter, Normalized {IHT} is competitive to these powerful methods with similar provable guarantees~\cite{blumensath2012greedy}.
+Considering that the performance of Normalized IHT compared to other state-of-the-art methods is already well-studied in the literature and is superior in most cases, we focus only on comparing QIHT to the Normalized IHT in this paper.